 - (c) At the discretion of the Chief or their designee.
 This category is also used when the officer(s) retired or resigned during the investigation.

 4. We notify you of the outcome.

-We notify you of the outcome via email or mail.
+We notify you of the outcome via email or mail, if you provided your contact information.
 If the officer in question received a suspension of one day or more as a consequence of your complaint, we will include their disciplinary memo describing the circumstances of their suspension.
 We will also offer you the option of a close-out meeting to discuss the outcome with the director and a complaint specialist from the Office of Police Oversight, as well as an interpreter if you requested one.